Dating after divorce is nothing like dating as a never-married-before person.

 You can start shopping and cooking the food you really like because now you do not have to compromise on that.

 You can reconnect with an old hobby you gave up on years ago or discover new hobbies.

-You can take yourself out on a date to YOUR favorite coffee shop, or dinner, or go to cinema on your own watch a movie that you chose without compromise…There are so many benefits to being single if you think about it.
+You can take yourself out on a date to YOUR favorite coffee shop, or dinner, or go to the movies on your own and choose the movie that you want to see without compromise…There are so many benefits to being single if you think about it.

-but once you are over the divorce emotionally, try to do every single thing you used to do as a couple, on your own.
+Once you are over the divorce emotionally, try to do every single thing you used to do as a couple on your own.
 The idea here is to replace old memories with new ones.

 2. Study your failure

 The only way I found to get emotionally over my divorce and my ex was by trying to understand what happened.

 At first, I had a need to understand what happened because he did not give me any closure ( we barely spoke after he announced that he wanted a divorce).